 Beechcraft Expeditor (Beech 18)

-A number of C-45 transports served with the RCAF from 1944-1967 under the name Expeditor 3NM, 3NMT, 3T, etc., as a twin-engine navigational trainer, crew transport and a “hack”, or taxi.
+A number of C-45 transports served with the RCAF from 1944 to 1967 under the name Expeditor 3NM, 3NMT, and 3T.
+These airplanes were used as a twin-engine navigational trainers, crew transports, and as a “hacks” or taxis for moving small numbers of personnel around.
 Versions of both the C-45 and its civil counterpart, the Model 18, served with thirty of the world’s air forces.

 Technical Details: